open-ephys/open-ephys-python-tools/src/open_ephys/analysis/README.md

 - `samples` - a `numpy.ndarray` that holds the actual continuous data with dimensions of samples x channels.
 For Binary, NWB, and Kwik format, this will be a memory-mapped array (i.e., the data will only be loaded into memory when specific samples are accessed).
 - `sample_numbers` - a `numpy.ndarray` that holds the sample numbers since the start of acquisition.
 This will have the same size as the first dimension of the `samples` array
 - `timestamps` - a `numpy.ndarray` that holds global timestamps (in seconds) for each sample, assuming all data streams were synchronized in this recording.
 This will have the same size as the first dimension of the `samples` array
-- `metadata` - a `dict` containing information about this data, such as the ID of the processor it originated from.
+- `metadata` - a `ContinousMetadata` dataclass containing information about this data, such as the ID of the processor it originated from.

 Because the memory-mapped samples are stored as 16-bit integers in arbitrary units, all analysis should be done on a scaled version of these samples.
 To load the samples scaled to microvolts, use the `get_samples()` method: